Undermount Personal Storage

 Findings

-Wall mounted hinges successfully shrink the gap between the door and outer shell since they move the door out and around the edge of the shell.
-With this said, the hinges themselves encroach on the opening of the storage unit.
-They are also more visually obtrusive compared to the pin hinges.
-Though wall mounted hinges are more expensive, they do provide the option of a proud door, which is impractical with pin hinges.
+Wall mounted hinges shrink the gap between the door and the case as they move the door out and around the edge of the shell.
+However, the hinges themselves encroach on the opening of the unit.
+They are also more visually obtrusive and expensive compared to the pin hinges.

 The Problem

+Every previous design featured the same one piece “U” shaped body.
 Due to the height and width of this body design, it was very difficult to manufacture on a break press.
-While bending the second bottom corner, the part would be bent into the machine itself and cause a serious safety hazard.
+The part would be forced to bend into the machine itself and cause a serious safety hazard.

 How might we achieve the same form and function with a more manufacturable body design?